Oh, goody goody gumdrops, ready to go for another exciting hour of broadcast excellence.

 A million?

-No, it's it's an excellent question.
+No, it's an excellent question.

-Something as large to me is why is his son going to private school?
+Something as large to me is, why is his son going to private school?

-Maybe, maybe he's using a voucher program.
+Maybe he's using a voucher program.

 Maybe that's how he's doing it.